 - New to Tunisian crochet or need a refresher?
 Follow my Tunisian Crochet 101 video tutorial to learn how to work the Tunisian simple stitch.

 - Interested in more?
-You all our free Tunisian crochet patterns and tutorials here.
+You all our free Tunisian crochet tutorials here.
 And don't miss our list of 20+ beautiful Tunisian crochet stitches with video tutorials here.

 Tunisian Grid Stitch Photo Tutorial + Written Instructions